dmbarbour/glas/docs/GrammarLogicProg.md

 * *Assertions by naming convention.* Similar to annotations, we might model assertions by defining `assert/property-name` to a method that is treated as a proposition.
 These assertions would be evaluated in context of extensions to the namespace.

-* *Nominative types.* It is feasible to use names within within types, e.g. to index records or to tag variants.
-This could be leveraged as a basis for abstract data types, especially when combined with private namespaces.
+* *Nominative types.* The system can easily abstract name-indexed records or tagged variants.
+This can mitigate conflict when extending open types, and provides a robust abstraction boundary with private names.

 * *Interfaces.* We can potentially declare methods and define their intended types and documentation separately from defining the implementation for a method.
 Default definitions can also be supported.